25 oldest colleges in America

 - Acceptance rate: 28%.

 The University of North Carolina at Chapel Hill is well-known for its immense success in college basketball over the past few decades, but the school made history for a different reason back in 1789.
 It was the first public university in the nation, and the only public American university to award degrees in the 18th century.
 The school got its famous “Tar Heel” nickname from the workers who toiled in the state’s pine forests and walked through the tar produced from burning pine boughs.

-Washington, D.C. is home to Georgetown University, the oldest Catholic and Jesuit college in the nation.
+Washington D.C. is home to Georgetown University, the oldest Catholic and Jesuit college in the nation.
 After John Carroll secured 60 acres for the school in 1789, classes began in 1792 with just over 40 students attending the newly formed Georgetown College.
-President Bill Clinton attended the school as an undergraduate and was named president of his freshman and sophomore year classes, but couldn’t earn victory when it came to the election for the general student body.
+President Bill Clinton attended the school as an undergraduate and was named president of his freshman and sophomore year classes, but couldn’t earn victory in the election for the general student body.

-Originally founded as the Pittsburgh Academy, Pitt (as it’s now known) encompasses five total campuses with more than 36,000 students.
+Originally founded as the Pittsburgh Academy, Pitt (as it’s now known) encompasses five total campuses with over 36,000 students.
 The original building was a log cabin, but by 1830 the school had grown to fill a three-story building in downtown Pittsburgh.
-Among the school’s famous alumni are novelist Michael Chabon, quarterback Dan Marino and actor Gene Kelly.
+Among the school’s famous alumni are novelist Michael Chabon, quarterback Dan Marino, and actor Gene Kelly.

 In 1784, 40,000 acres were set aside for an institution of higher learning by Georgia’s General Assembly, but the University of Georgia wasn’t officially established until 1801 when the final 633-acre parcel was selected in northeast Georgia.
 The university now boasts 17 schools and colleges.
 One part of the university that hasn’t changed for 160 years is the cast-iron arch that divides UGA’s Athens campus from the town itself.

 - Acceptance rate: 42%.